upc-pre-202302-SI572-SW71-softtech/go2climb-docs/README.md

 Write documentation using Markdown, preview as HTML with live reload and render as PDF.
 Version control your document with Git.

-## Why?

-There's probably a lot of easier ways to do this.
-I just wanted to doing this in my own way.
-I also needed this for a project at uni.

 ## Requirements

 - [Node.js](https://nodejs.org/en) (LTS, only tested with 18).

   - **Recommended:** install using a version manager like [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).

 - [Yarn v2](https://yarnpkg.com/)

   - **Recommended:** enable corepack to automatically install Yarn: `corepack enable` on any terminal.

 ## Quick start